Innovation Hub Overview@headingTag>

 If you have any questions about the Innovation Hub, please contact Bret Blackman, NU Vice President for IT and CIO at email@example.com, or Jaci Lindburg, PhD, NU Associate Vice President for Digital Education & IT Strategy at firstname.lastname@example.org.

-The call for proposals closed on October 15, 2021.
-Proposals are currently being reviewed by a system-wide committee.
-Finalists will be notified and asked to present a brief overview of their idea to the review team in November/December 2021.
+The call for proposals closed in October 2021.
+Proposals were reviewed by a system-wide committee.
+Finalists were notified and asked to present a brief overview of their idea to the review team in December 2021.
+New project announcements will be made each Spring.

 Connecting students, faculty and staff to ITS services so they can learn, teach and work from wherever they are.